hust-open-atom-club/hust-mirrors/docs/alpine.md

 :::caution
-This way only apply to change from the official source to this site, if you have changed the source, please don't use the following order.
+This way only apply to change from the official source to this site, if you have changed the source, please don't use the following orders.
 :::

 Directly replace it with the current mirror source website: